callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 1. Pizzeria Name
 2. Address
-3. Dave's Score
+3. Portnoy's Score
 4. OneBite Community Score
 5. Number of Community Reviews
 6. Dave's Review Date

-Once I had this data in a table, I removed reviews from 2013 through 2015 and 2024 because they had less than 50 reviews or were an incomplete year.
+Once I had this dataset, I removed reviews from 2013 through 2015 and 2024 because they had less than 50 reviews or were an incomplete year.
 Then, I added a ‘Score Difference’ column which measured the difference between the Community Score and Portnoy’s Score.

 ### Are Portnoy's scores getting higher?
 My first step was determining if Portnoy’s scores changed over time.
 Plot 1 displays Portnoy’s average score per year, along with error bars.
 The larger the error bar, the more frequent extreme values, like 2's or 9's, occurred that year.